Norman Davidson (rugby union): Early life

-James Davidson was born on 28 January 1931 in Hawick.
+Davidson was born on 28 January 1931 in Hawick.
 He attended Hawick High School, and went on to the University of Edinburgh, where he studied medicine.

 Cricket career

 A right-handed batsman, Davidson made his debut for the Scottish cricket team in May 1951, against Warwickshire (an English county).
 Later in the year, he also played matches against Northamptonshire, Ireland, and Worcestershire, as well as a two-day game against the touring South Africans.
-All but the last of those matches held first-class status.
+All but the last of these matches were considered first-class.

 Rugby union career

 Amateur career

 Davidson played for Edinburgh University RFC when at University of Edinburgh.

 Provincial career

 He was selected for Edinburgh District and played in the Scottish Inter-District Championship.
 Playing in the inaugural 1953-54 season he was part of the Edinburgh side that won the title in that year.

 International career

 Davidson made his international debut on 12 January 1952 at Murrayfield in the Scotland vs France match.

-Of the 7 matches he played for his national side he was never on the winning side.
+Of the seven matches he played for his national side he was never on the winning side.

 He played his final match for Scotland on 9 January 1954 at Murrayfield in the Scotland vs France match.